romevang/Breakout-Room-Project/README.md

 **Edit script.js:**

-To ensure proper operation, edit the script.js file inside the folder in **156Submission/public.** (See below) On line two change the URL to indicate the location of your server, for example if ran locally then use:
+To ensure proper operation, edit the script.js file inside the folder in **156Submission/public.** (See below) On line 2, you'll need to change the URL to indicate the location of your server, for example if ran locally then use:
 ```
-const socket = io("localhost:Port_Number/", { transports: ['websocket'] });
+const socket = io("localhost:Almost_Any_Port_Number/", { transports: ['websocket'] });
 ```

 Ensure your terminal/command prompt directory is pointed to the root of the **156Submission** folder (usually done with the "cd" command)